asagi4/comfyui-prompt-control/doc/basic.md

 ```
 Note that the `:` needs to be escaped with a `\` or it will be interpreted as scheduling syntax.

+If `AND` is placed inside quotes (eg. `Text saying "CAT AND DOG"`) it will be treated as regular text.

 ## Note about processing order

 Prompt operators are processed in the following order, meaning that all features "below" another can be affected by the feature above it.
 That is, `BREAK` can go inside a `TE()` call, but not `AND` or `CAT`.